Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 ## Features provided

-Here is the list of the changes and features provided by the Rainbow-Node-SDK
+Here is the list of features supported by the Rainbow-Node-SDK

-### v0.7.2

- - [Serviceability] Connect through HTTP Proxy

-### v0.6.7
+### Instant Messaging

- - [Serviceability] Log debugging traces to files
+ - Send and Receive One-to-One messages

+ - XEP-0184: Message Delivery Receipts (received and read)

+ - XEP-0280: Message Carbon

-### v0.5.6
+### Contacts

- - [Contacts] Retrieve the list of contacts
+ - Get the list of contacts
- - [Presence] Emit an event when the presence of a contact changes

-### v0.4.8

- - [Instant Message] Send a chat message to a Rainbow user (JID)

- - [Instant Message] Emit events when the Rainbow server and the recipient send a receipt

-### v0.3.8

- - [Instant Message] Emit an event when receiving a P2P chat messages from an other Rainbow user

- - [Instant Message] Send acknowledgments (Message received, Message read) when receiving a P2P message

-### v0.2
+### Presence

- - [Presence] Set the presence to 'online' once connected
+- Get the presence of contacts

- - [Connection] Sign-in using the XMPP API and maintain the connection on (PING)

-### v0.1
+### Serviciability

+ - Support of connection through an HTTP Proxy

+ - Logs into file & console

+ - XEP-0199: XMPP Ping

- - [Connection] Sign-in using the REST API, refresh the token and reconnect when needed
+ - REST token automatic renewal and auto-relogin